cugu/gocap/README.md

 Implementing the approach above would require changes to Go itself.
 So I came up with another, simpler approach: GoCap.
 GoCap can check and validate the source code of dependencies for their capabilities and is ment to be included into the testing phase of the build process.
-This way GoCap can to at least pin the capabilities of dependencies.
+This way GoCap can at least pin the capabilities of dependencies.

 GoCap provides simple capability checking for Go using a `go.cap` file.
 The `go.cap` files lists all package dependencies that require critical permissions like file access, execution rights or